nathanael-fijalkow/DeepSynth/paper.md

 \autoref{fig:description} illustrates the machine learning pipeline on a toy DSL describing integer list manipulating programs.
 `DeepSynth` leverages PyTorch [@pytorch]: a neural network reads the examples and outputs predictions to guide the search towards likely programs.
 `DeepSynth` includes a number of predictions-guided search algorithms; the most efficient is `HeapSearch`.
-The search can be parallelised thanks to a new approach to divide the partition the grammar and search through them independently in each CPUs.
+The search can be parallelised thanks to a new approach to partition the grammar and search through each part of the partition independently.

 ![Pipeline for neural predictions for syntax guided program synthesis.\label{fig:description}](main_figure.png)

 # How it works?

-The user first specifies a DSL by giving a set of primitives together with their type and semantics, as well as semantic and syntaxic constraints (such as program depth).
+The user first specifies a DSL by giving a set of primitives together with their types and semantics, as well as semantic and syntactic constraints (such as program depth).
 `DeepSynth` includes end to end procedures for training a neural network that makes predictions from examples.
 The predictions are given as distributions on the derivation rules of the context free grammar (CFG) representing the set of programs.

 Once the DSL is specified and the prediction model trained, `DeepSynth` can be used as follows: the end user gives a few input-output examples, and `DeepSynth` searches for a program matching the examples.